do3-2021/booty-mover/README.md

 - go
 - pandoc for manual generation

-## Boostraping

-Use `./bootsrap.sh <project-uri>` to rename every import automatically.
-Example project uri : `github.com/nilsponsard/go-starter`

 ## make commands

 - `make all` : builds for Windows, linux generic and Ubuntu/debian (deb), builds the manuals and put everything in the `publish` folder
 - `make` : builds for your current platform

-## Folder structure

-### assets

-Non source files used in the program

-### configs

-config file

-### DEBIAN

-Configuration file for packaging a .deb package.
-Update dependencies in DEBIAN/control.

-### internal

-Code that won’t be reusable in other projects

-### manuals

-Sources files to build a manual
-TODO : document how to write and build a documentation

-### pkg

-Code that can be reused in other projects like log system

-### scripts

-Scripts used by the Makefile to do different build actions